Down on the Street

 "Down on the Street" is a 1984 song by British band Shakatak.
 The song is about the joy of nightlife.
 It was a hit, reaching No. 9 in the UK.

-It was also their only chart entry on the U.S. Dance Charts, with no further hits there, although their duet with Al Jarreau on "Day by Day" in 1985 was a mild success.
+It was their only chart entry on the U.S. Dance Charts, with no further hits there, although their duet with Al Jarreau on "Day by Day" in 1985 was a mild success.

 Shakatak also reworked the song for the opening titles of 1986 BBC Education series You Are What You Eat.

-The song has been covered by Norwegian band D'Sound and Rage Against The Machine in 2000, on their covers album Renegades.